miking-lang/miking-ipm/README.md

 This includes:
 * Deterministic finite automaton (DFA)

-    `DFA (Data, input, node2str, label2str, displayNames)`
+    `DFA (Data, input, node2str, label2str, direction, displayNames)`

 * Nondeterministic finite automaton (NFA)

-    `NFA (Data, input, node2str, label2str, displayNames)`
+    `NFA (Data, input, node2str, label2str, direction, displayNames)`

 * Directed graph (Digraph)

-    `Digraph (Data, node2str, label2str,    displayNames)`
+    `Digraph (Data, node2str, label2str,    direction, displayNames)`

 * Graph

-    `Graph (Data,  node2str, label2str,       displayNames)`
+    `Graph (Data,  node2str, label2str,     direction, displayNames)`

 * Binary tree (BTree)

-    `BTree (Data,node2str,                   displayNames)`
+    `BTree (Data,node2str,                  direction, displayNames)`

 The arguments for the constructors are:

-1. **Data**: data of type (DFA/NFA/Digraph/Graph).
+- **Data:** data of type (DFA/NFA/Digraph/Graph/BTree).

-2. **input:** a input list containing input.
+- **(input):** a input list containing input.

+- **node2str** and **label2str:**  **toString** functions that return a string that represents the type you are modelling.

+- **direction:** Defines the render direction.
+Takes one of the following values: "TB", "RL", "BT", "LR".

-3. **displayNames:** There is a option to define a display name for any of the nodes when visualizing any of the datatypes.
+- **displayNames:** There is a option to define a display name for any of the nodes when visualizing any of the datatypes.
 These values must be strings, and have no affect on the model other than that when visualized the labels for the nodes/states will not be the names used in the model, but the display names.
 All names used in the model must be unique, but display names do not.
 The display names are defined by a list of tuples `(a,b)`, where `a` is the name of the node that is used in the model and `b` is the string that will be shown as the label instead.

     **Note:** this does not work with file conversion at the moment.

-4. **node2str** and 5. **label2str:**  **toString** functions that return a string that represents the type you are modelling.

 See the datatypes below for examples.
 ## DFA